adamdjbrett/designden/README.md

 # Design Den - designden.space
+## URGENT Needs
+1.  get this working with SQL database. the datbase should be encrypted and using 256 BIT AES
+2. get this working with transactional email via mailgun
+3. setup demo forms
+4. restrict account registration eamils to the following domains: @designden.space, @parish.org, and @student.parish.org
+5. Remove student ID field

 ## Intro
 build a react web app for a school called "The Design Den" the homepage should have two buttons create an account and Login